-LCCNs are used by librarians access the associated bibliographic record in the Library of Congress’ database or to obtain information on various book titles in other databases.
-A book publisher typically prints the LCCN on the title page in the following manner: Library of Congress Control Number: 2001012345 (this number is just an example).
+The LCCN is a unique identification number that the Library of Congress assigns to titles prior to publication.
+The LCCN is not the same as a copyright registration with the Library of Congress.
+Librarians use the LCCN to access the associated bibliographic record in the Library of Congress’s database or to obtain information on various book titles in other databases.
+The publisher prints the LCCN on the copyright page in the following manner: Library of Congress Control Number: 2001012345.

-Should you wish to obtain an LCCN on your own, the first step is to complete the Application to Participate and obtain an account number and password, which takes one to two weeks.
-The application is found online.
-Complete information about the LCCN process can be found at http://www.loc.gov/publish/pcn/
+Should you wish to apply for an LCCN on your own, the first step is to complete the Application to Participate and obtain an account number and password, which takes one to two weeks.